jartdian/DutchDevTrends/README.md

-### A website that displays charts of in-demand programming languages in the Netherlands.
+### A website that displays charts of in-demand programming languages in the biggest cities in the Netherlands.